USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 Advantages Of UPS For Business Shipping

-- It Offers Guaranteed Express Shipping: If you need a package delivered ASAP, UPS is a great choice.
+- It Offers Guaranteed Express Shipping: UPS is a great choice if you need a package delivered ASAP.
 UPS provides services such as same-day delivery and next-day delivery.
 Guaranteed delivery gives you the peace of mind that your packages will arrive on time, keeping your customers happy and your business moving.

 - It’s Affordably Priced (At Times) For Heavy Shipments: While the USPS is the cheapest option for light shipments, prices increase dramatically for heavier shipments.
 If you’re shipping packages heavier than two pounds, you should take a look at UPS’s shipping rates.
 It may be able to deliver your packages more quickly (and securely) at a lower price.
 What’s more, if you ship large volumes through UPS, you should be able to take advantage of volume discounts.
 You have to have proof of your previous shipments, but the discounts are worth the effort.